 How do I know if I have TMD (Temporomandibular Joint Disorder Disease)?

-I’ve already tried splints, what’s different about your treatment?
+I’ve already tried splints and they didn’t work, what’s different about your treatment?

 Why do I have to wear appliances day and night?
 And why 2 different appliances?